evalina1/steemit.price.app/README.md

 # Intro
-I wanted to see the real earnings you could get from a Steemit Post.
-I couldn't find any usable app or solution.
+This is a mobile app for both iOS & Android that allows you to see the estimated earnings you could get from a Steemit Post.
+I couldn't find any usable app or solution that aumatically exchanges it into my home country's currency.

-I created a mobile app that helps estimate your post payouts.
-Calculates how much reward you will receive for your posts in the currency of your country or any currency you wish to choose!!
+So i created a mobile app that helps estimate your post payouts.
+Calculates how much reward you will receive for your posts in the currency of your choice.

+Enjoy!

 [![https://github.com/azarus/steemit.price.app](https://i.imgur.com/cHRsRB0.png)](https://github.com/azarus/steemit.price.app)